Federal fraud charge for former head of Germantown Special Services District

 Posted 5/11/22

-The charging document alleges that President and Treasurer Ingrid Shepard “regularly used her position to unlawfully access” the district's bank account, and transfering funds into her own personal account as well as the accounts of two nonprofits that she founded.
+The charging document, filed on May 10, alleges that from Nov.
+20, 2015, through Oct 3, 2018, Shepard “regularly used her position to unlawfully access” the GSSD bank account and transfer funds into her own personal account as well as the accounts …

 This item is available in full to subscribers.